mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

 Continue to official explanation.

 Arguments allow us to pass data into a method.
 They are sort of like protein-transfer receptors [Protein Transfer](http://nat5biopl.edubuzz.org/_/rsrc/1359400919033/unit-1-cell-biology/2-transport/IMG_0090.JPG?height=310&width=600) [Transport](http://nat5biopl.edubuzz.org/unit-1-cell-biology/2-transport).
 In the same way a Cell is a self-contained thing that has to take things from the outside world, a method is like that too.

+**Argument Metaphor**
+Schools are self-contained entities that take students in from the outside world, but only students that are defined to be there.
+For example, not anyone can enter your school or go to class with you.

 Let's simplify the `greeting` method (point out that it's always good to start with the simplest example when learning something new) and play with arguments.